 a.
-Approval of the Minutes of the Previous Stockholders' Meeting held on August 11, 2021 b.
-Approval of 2021 Audited Financial Statements c.
-Ratification of acts of the Directors and Management
+Approval of the Minutes of the Previous Stockholders' Meeting held on August 11, 2021 i.
+Appraisals and performance report for the board and the criteria and procedure for assessment

 The Minutes of the 2021 Annual Stockholders' Meeting held last August 11, 2021 is attached as Annex "A" herein and is available in the Corporation's website.